 - freshly ground pepper according to taste

-- bunch fresh parsley or chervil roughly chopped (stalks removed)
+- 1 tablespoon fresh tarragon or chervil finely chopped (stalks removed)

-In a large pan, gently melt the butter over a medium heat (don't allow it to brown).
-Sweat the peeled onion, carrots, and leeks gently for about 5 minutes.
+- In a large pan, gently melt the butter over a medium heat (don't allow it to brown).
+Sweat the chopped onion, carrot, and leeks gently for about 5 minutes.

-Add the water, the turnip, salt and pepper.
-Bring to the boil, skimming off any impurities (foam) then reduce the heat, cover and simmer for up to 15 minutes until the vegetables are softened.
-Add the tomatoes and chopped fresh herbs, cooking for another minute.
+- Add the turnip/potato, water, salt and pepper.
+Bring briefly to the boil, skimming off any impurities (foam) then immediately reduce the heat, cover but allow a little air to escape.
+Simmer for up to 15 minutes or until the vegetables are softened.

 - Add the tomatoes, peas (if using), and chopped fresh herbs.
 Cook for no more than a minute to retain the flavours and vitamins.

 This recipe was first published 30 April 2018 but is now completely updated.